emiwuwu/deep-learning-challenge/Deep_Learning_Challenge/Analysis_Report.md

 #### Model Configuration:

-- We designed a neural network model with two hidden layers, using ReLU (Rectified Linear Unit) as the activation function.
-The number of neurons in the hidden layers, as well as the learning rate, was selected using a hyperparameter tuning process.
+-  `AlphabetSoupCharity.h5` is a neural network model with two hidden layers.
+The first hidden layer consists of 80 neurons with a sigmoid activation function, and the second hidden layer contains 30 neurons with the same sigmoid activation.
+The model was trained for 100 epochs, and the output layer has one neuron with a sigmoid activation.

-- The neural network model includes an input layer, two hidden layers, and an output layer with a sigmoid activation function.
-This architecture was chosen to capture the complex relationships in the data.
+- `AlphabetSoupCharity_Optimization.h5` is a neural network model with three hidden layers, each using the ReLU (Rectified Linear Unit) activation function.
+The number of neurons in these hidden layers, as well as the learning rate, were fine-tuned through a hyperparameter tuning process.
+This neural network model comprises an input layer, three hidden layers, and an output layer featuring a sigmoid activation function.
+The model was trained for 80 epochs.
+The chosen architecture was designed to effectively capture and model the complex relationships within the dataset.

 #### Target Model Performance: